MyNameBeJohn/Atoll-Island-Research/README.md

 going to enter. xori and yori are usually 0.
 They are where the grid originates from.

 ***Check In: The files you should have in the folder now:
-	-The inputs file.
+- The inputs file.
 - gridCreation1D.py
 - yGrid.py
 - createCT.py
 - ntcdfReader.py
 - params.txt
 - jonswap.txt
 - the .bat file
 - 4 .txt files
 	- 3 of these .txts are used in the gridCreation1D.py, do not worry about them.
  	- The fourth one contains the bounds for the land forms in the model.
   - 2 .grd files
   - 1 .dep file

 Step 10:
 Create another folder within the original one you made in step one.
 This is the